-Follow the steps below to configure VLAN on this page.
+In AP mode, you can follow the steps below to configure VLAN.

 - 1. Select the specific SSID in the list to configure the VLAN. - 2.
 In the VLAN column, select Enable to enable the VLAN function on the SSID. - 3.
 Specify the VLAN ID for the wireless network in the VLAN ID column.
 Every VLAN ID represents a different VLAN.
 It supports maximum 8 VLANs per frequency band.
 The VLAN ID range is 0 to 4094.
 0 is used to disable VLAN tagging. - 4.
 Click Save.